microsoft/language-server-protocol/_specifications/specification-3-17.md

 	 */
 	export const lspReservedErrorRangeStart: integer = -32899;

+	/**
+	 * The server cancelled the request.
+This error code should
+	 * only be used for requests that explicitly support being
+	 * server cancellable.
+	 *
+	 * @since 3.17.0
+	 */
+	export const ServerCancelled: integer = -32802;

+	/**
+	 * The server detected that the content of a document got
+	 * modified outside normal conditions.
+A server should
+	 * NOT send this error code if it detects a content change
+	 * in it unprocessed messages.
+The result even computed
+	 * on an older state might still be useful for the client.
+	 *
+	 * If a client decides that a result is not of any use anymore
+	 * the client should cancel the request.
+	 */
 	export const ContentModified: integer = -32801;

+	/**
+	 * The client has canceled a request and a server as detected
+	 * the cancel.
+	 */
 	export const RequestCancelled: integer = -32800;

 	/**